 Jenn getting some great early season turns down Lost Boys Pass, above.
 Trend skier’s left to reach lower-angle slopes off Mammoth Head’s West Face.

 Skin up the aforementioned lower-angle slopes through nicely-spaced Balsams (and not-so-nicely-spaced early season willows).
 Aim for Mammoth Head’s SW ridge.

 Great views once we reached the SW ridge!
 A decent little inversion on this day.
 Continue up the ridge towards the summit of Mammoth Head.

 From the summit, numerous ski descents are possible in all directions other than north and east, which are steep cliff faces over the resort.
-That being said, I’m sure someone has negotiated a route down the north or east face… Let me know in the comments if you have!
+That being said, I’m sure someone has negotiated a route down the north or east face.

 We chose to ski a 400m chute that leads from the SW ridge back down into Lost Boys Pass, which did not disappoint.

 Once you have had enough of skiing powder (or bushwacking through early-season willows in our case), transition back into uphill mode and skin back to Lost Boys Pass and finish the day off with a lap or two at the resort.